larry-lime/pyfinny/README.md

 3. Bash or Zsh terminal.
 Windows users are highly advised to use WSL

 ## Optional Requirements
-1. [Sqlite Browser](https://sqlitebrowser.org/) to view and manipulate the data
+1. [Sqlite Browser](https://sqlitebrowser.org/) to view and manipulate the data in the database

 ## Installation
 Note: use `python3`,`pip3` on MacOS and `python`, `pip` on Windows